aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_class_guides/ratd_mesh_class_guide.rst

       :align: center

    #.
 BGP Autonomous System 100 is leveraged by the Service Provider.

       :Question:
-      Do all nodes within the Service Provider need to run BGP?
-Why, or why not?
+         Do all nodes within the Service Provider Network need to run BGP?
+Why or Why not?

    #.
 Enable BGP EVPN peering within the service provider.

       - BGP Router-ID should be Loopback0 with a 32-bit value.